 These Breakfast Cereal Cookies can be made in advance and stored in a jar for a few days (though they probably won't last that long!).
 After breakfast has passed, you can help yourself to these Breakfast Cereal Cookies through the day for an energy boost.

 These Breakfast Cereal Cookies are easy to make, delicious and healthy

 The cereal flakes in these Breakfast Cereal Cookies give it a subtle crunch, distinguishing it from a gooey chewy cookie you might have for a dessert.
 But at the same time, these cookies aren't as tough to chew as granola bars.
 The texture falls perfectly between the two.

 I love the recipe as it is below, but if you wanted to make them more like granola bars, or try to pack in more nutrients, you could add a small handful of nuts or seeds.
 I would suggest adding some sliced (flaked) almonds, some sesame seeds, or some chopped walnuts.

-Get a dose of oats and dried fruit at breakfast with these cereal cookies
+Get a dose of oats and dried fruit at breakfast with this recipe

 You can chose a plain variety of cereal flakes without sweetness added, or you can use only one type of toasted cereal flakes.